Published: Mar 24, 2020Time to read: 5mins Category: Performance

 To reduce friction and ensure manager decisions are sound and employees feel valued and empowered, it takes more than a user-friendly interface.
 Companies need an experience that conveys institutional knowledge and expert guidance right in the flow of work—for example, via real-time collaboration tools or video coaching from HR, peers, and managers.

 Communication is also the secret sauce of successful change management.
 As processes evolve, change can create anxiety, shake confidence, and tank enthusiasm.
-To overcome individual and organizational resistance, HR and leadership teams need to generate buy-in—by defining the change clearly, explaining its impact on business goals, and simplifying and reducing the burden on employees wherever possible.
+To overcome individual and organizational resistance, HR and leadership teams need to generate buy-in.
+How?
+By defining the change clearly, explaining its impact on business goals, and simplifying and reducing the burden on employees wherever possible.

 Engineering a Productive Workforce